marioroy/mce-sort/README.md

     DESCRIPTION
        The mce-sort1 script utilizes MCE to sort FILE in parallel.
-       The partition logic is suited for string sorting as of this time.
+       As of this time, the partition logic is suited for string sorting.

        The following options are available: